Giant-AILab/SSL/README.md

 ![image](https://github.com/user-attachments/assets/c49ae05a-b3f2-4ef8-8524-b43410e7fc69)

+## Abstract

+Gestures are pivotal in enhancing co-speech communication, while recent works have mostly focused on pointlevel motion transformation or fully supervised motion representations through data-driven approaches, we explore the representation of gestures in co-speech, with a focus on self-supervised representation and pixel-level motion deviation, utilizing aa diffusion model which incorporates latent motion features.
+Our approach leverages self-supervised deviation in latent representation to facilitate hand gestures generation, which are crucial for generating realistic gesture videos.
+Results of our first experiment demonstrate that our method enhances the quality of generated videos, with an improvement from 2.7 to 4.5% for FGD, DIV and FVD, and 8.1% for PSNR, 2.5% for SSIM over the current stateof-the-art methods.

 ## Pipeline

  Co-speech gesture video generation pipeline of our proposed method consists of three main components: 1) the latent deviation extractor (orange) 2) the latent deviation decoder (blue) 3) the latent motion diffusion (green).

+We propose a novel method for generating co-speech gesture videos, utilizing a self-supervised full scene deviation, produces co-speech gesture video $V$ (i.e., image sequence) that exhibit natural poses and synchronized movements.
+The generation process takes as input the speaker’s speech audio a and a source image $I_S$.

 ![image](https://github.com/user-attachments/assets/5723b685-2fb8-4ecf-ab7c-309f83bb07b7)